dangulti/dangulti.github.io/index.md

 Before coming to Purdue, I graduated from Columbia University with a Masters degree in [Advanced Economic and Policy Analysis](https://www.columbia.edu/).
 I received my BA degree from Hawassa University in Ethiopia in [Economics](https://www.hu.edu.et/).
 I have also worked as a data scientist at [Byteflow Dynamics](https://www.byteflows.com/) and Research Analyst at [Ethiopian Agricultural Transformation Agency](https://www.ata.gov.et/).

 In my spare time I love playing and watching soccer and basketball.
-I also enjoy other out door activities like hiking and hanging out with friends.
+I also enjoy other outdoor activities like hiking and hanging out with friends.